Senior Design Team sdmay25-17 • MicroBial-Electronic Pill Sensor SD Site

 Project Overview

 Excessive nitrate concentration in bodies of water, often a result of agricultural runoff, poses significant environmental hazards, endangering both aquatic life and the lives of those consuming the water.
-Current methodologies for identifying nitrate concentration in agricultural runoff are intensive, expensive, and inefficient, requiring manual sampling and off-site analysis.
-By providing more efficient, cost-effective, and autonomous nitrate detection, the microbial pill sensor provides continuous monitoring of nitrate concentrations for both environmentalists and farmers.
-The microbial pill sensor will enable environmentalists and farmers to make more informed decisions regarding the health of waterbodies and fertilization processes.
+Current methodologies for identifying nitrate concentration in agricultural runoff are intensive, expensive, and inefficient, often requiring manual sampling and off-site analysis.
+By providing more efficient, cost-effective, and autonomous nitrate detection, the microbial pill sensor aims to provide continuous monitoring of nitrate concentrations for both environmentalists and farmers.
+Improved access to environmental conditions allows users to make more informed decisions regarding the health of waterbodies and fertilization processes.

 Team Members